 (Pocket-lint) - With more and more smartphones launching with a multi-lens camera system, we're taking a look at where this has all come from and romp through the history of dual, triple and (gasp) quad lens smartphone cameras.

-Getting a phone with a single lens might now be a rarity, but follow us as we walk you through key moments in smartphone multi-lens camera systems of the past, present ... and into the future with the Galaxy S10, Nokia 9, Huawei P30 Pro and others.
+Getting a phone with a single lens might now be a rarity, but follow us as we walk you through key moments in smartphone multi-lens camera systems of the past and into the present...

 LG Optimus 3D and HTC Evo 3D: Another dimension